jezzsantos/queryany/samples/ri/README.md

 ### Storage.Interfaces

-Contains shared definitions for access to persistence/storage (i.e. the domain application layer).
+Contains shared definitions for access to persistence/storage.

 Intended to define the interface for implementers of specific storage databases, and repositories.